srimchi/arduino-arcade/README.md

 * Adding sound to your games and an LCD display for a scoreboard would be nice and is something you should look into, but this would not be a complete extension considering how simple it is.
 You would have to couple it with a few more ideas.
 * Program an additional game of your own creation.
 * Change the rules of the current game so that it has a more difficult implementation.
-* Write an AI that could reliably beat the game.
-The AI must be intelligent.

 Your reach must be complex enough if you want full points.
 Simply implementing powerups or a boss level is not sufficient unless you go above and beyond in your execution of this.
 We are most impressed by students being creative and implementing their own games.
 Try to be unique.
 We don't want to see 20 implementations of snake.
 Examples of reach ideas which may earn full points if well implemented:
 * A unique game of your own creation.
 * Another classic arcade game (see exceptions above).
-* A significantly upgraded Invaders game.
-An example is a game with a combination of interesting boss levels and new gameplay elements (power ups, invaders shoot cannonballs, etc.).
+* A **significantly** upgraded Invaders game.
+An example is a game with a combination of interesting boss levels and new gameplay elements (power ups, invaders shoot cannonballs, multiplayer functionality, a variety of different weapons, an AI that learns to beat the invaders, etc.).

 # Proposal